 What Is Lemon Eucalyptus Oil?

 Lemon eucalyptus oil is extracted from the leaves and twigs of the lemon-scented gum eucalyptus plant, also known as Eucalyptus citriodora or Corymbia citriodora.

-The lemon eucalyptus is a tall tree that grows up to 50 meters tall and comes from the temperate and tropical northeastern Australia.1 Its name is derived from the Latin term citriodorus meaning “lemon-scented,” and is in demand for structural timber and for honey production.
+The lemon eucalyptus is a tall tree that grows up to 50 meters (164 feet) tall and comes from the temperate and tropical northeastern Australia.1 Its name is derived from the Latin term citriodorus meaning "lemon-scented," and is in demand for structural timber and for honey production.
 It is also popular in horticulture both in and outside of Australia.

 The oil — particularly p-menthane-3,8-diol (PMD), its synthetic version with pesticidal properties — is used as an alternative to toxic mosquito repellents and most likely works by masking the environmental cues that mosquitoes use to locate their target.2 While the term "PMD" is often used interchangeably with lemon eucalyptus oil, know that it is different from the "pure" unrefined oil, which is typically used in making fragrances.

 The refined lemon eucalyptus oil, which comprises related compounds from the plant, is known by its registered tradename "Citriodiol."
 However, it also has generic names varying by area, such as oil of lemon eucalyptus oil (OLE) in the United States and PMD rich botanic oil (PMDRBO) in Europe.